 ABOUT THE BAND

-Instant Smile - Greg Phoenix-guitar, vox / Erin Berry-drums
+Instant Smile - Greg Phoenix-guitar, vox / Erin Berry-drums, vox

 Is less really more?
-Well, Erin Berry and Greg Phoenix seem to think so.
+Well, Greg Phoenix and Erin Berry seem to think so.

-After years of playing together in several bands in their current home base of Philadelphia, the drummer and guitarist have stripped their music down to the frame and formed a duo called Instant Smile.
 While the notion of a guitar-and-drum two piece usually conjures up images of detourned roots rock (thanks for nothing, Jack White), Instant Smile went the other direction.
-After playing music based in rockabilly, swing, and psychobilly, Berry and Phoenix have taken a left turn into sounds that mix up garage rock, psychedelia, vintage prog rock, and flashes of surf guitar as they deliver spare but satisfying rock & roll that's smart without being pretentious, and literate but never too wordy.
+After playing music based in psychobilly, swing, rockabilly and straight up rock and roll, Phoenix and Berry have taken a left turn into sounds that mix up pop, classic rock, psychedelia, vintage prog rock, and flashes of surf guitar to create a sound they call Heavy Pop.
+The result is a spare but satisfying take on rock & roll that's smart without being pretentious, and literate but never too wordy.
 Instant Smile conjure a satisfying, darkly witty blend of noisy guitar and crazy rhythms suitable for dancing or pondering the state of the world over a cold beverage.

-Instant Smile came into being in January 2017, but Berry and Phoenix's history goes back much further than that.
+Instant Smile came into being in 2013, initially calling themselves Greg Phoenix Experience after months of struggling with a name, and finally grasping at a joke suggested by Erin's boss.
+However, Phoenix and Berry's history goes back much further than that.
 In 2008, they assembled the jazz/rockabilly combo Delco Nightingale, with Berry on lead vocals and Phoenix on guitar.
-In 2013, they became 40% of the nervy rock & roll quintet Bikini Spiders, with Erin taking over behind the drum kit and Greg on bass.
-After their bandmates left Philly for greener pastures, Berry and Phoenix started working as a duo under the name the Greg Phoenix Experience, with Greg back on six-string.
-A snowstorm led to the last-minute cancelation of a festival gig in North Carolina, and an unexpectedly long weekend under the influence of plenty of beer, a certain Twilight Zone re-run, and a few spins of Blue Cheer's Outsideinside led to the pair tackling some new musical ideas, and the result was Instant Smile.
+In 2013, they became two-fifths of the nervy rock & roll quintet Bikini Spiders, with Erin taking over behind the drum kit and Greg on bass.
+They concurrently began playing as the duo Greg Phoenix Experience, with Greg back on six-string.
+A snowstorm led to the last-minute cancellation of a 2017 festival gig that GPE was booked to play in North Carolina.
+A high anxiety ride back up north with the storm in their rearview mirror led to an unexpectedly long weekend at home under the influence of plenty of beer, a certain Twilight Zone re-run, and more than a few spins of Blue Cheer's Outsideinside.
+These ingredients led to the pair tackling some new musical ideas, and the duo was rechristened Instant Smile.